azadprajapat/opencv_awesome/README.md

 - JPG

 Load an image asynchronously and resize it as a thumbnail.
-## PreRequirement:
+## prerequisite:
 1. Ndk configuration
 2. add ndk support to your project
 3. opencv sdk
-  ...Download the opencv sdk from [https://opencv.org/releases/]:(https://opencv.org/releases/) ...add opencv sdk to the location "C:/opencv/OpenCV-android-sdk/" or you can edit the cmakefile of plugin "CMakeLists.txt"
+  - Download the opencv sdk from https://opencv.org/releases/
+  - add opencv sdk to the location "C:/opencv/OpenCV-android-sdk/" or you can edit the cmakefile of plugin "CMakeLists.txt"
+4. Add read and write storage permission to your project

 ## Example